Appelpitje/vbulletin-discord-bot/README.md

 # vbulletin-discord-bot
 A simple nodejs Discord bot to query your vbulletin rss feed for a new forum post.
 It simply checks every 5 seconds for the latests new reply on a topic via the rss feed.
-You vbulleting rss feed cache should be set to your desired value but an hour is way to long for this bot, try to set it to a minute.
+Your vbulleting rss feed cache should be set to your desired value but an hour is way to long for this bot, try to set it to a minute.

 # Installation